kactus2/pulpinoexperiment/README.md

     cd pulpino
     ./update-ips.py

+## Directories

+- ip-xact: IP-XACT description files
+- pulpino: Submodule directory for original PULPino implementation
+- rtl: RTL implementation files for glue logic and wrappers

-## Notes
+## Notes on packaging

-Problems faced in the design in IP-XACT point of view:
+The following lists problems faced in the design in IP-XACT point of view:
 - top.sv, peripherals.sv:
-	-- gpio_padcfg is 2-dimensional([6][32]) - Can't be used in bus definition
+	- gpio_padcfg is 2-dimensional([6][32]) - Can't be used in bus definition
-	== Left as ad-hoc port
+	- Left as ad-hoc port
-- axi_node_intf_wrap:
+- axi_node_intf_wrap.sv:
-	-- a vector of buses
+	- a vector of buses declared - Cant' be expressed in bus interfaces
-	-- declared explicitly
+	- Within the project the number of interfaces is always a constant
-	-- requires a new wrapper
+	- Created a new wrapper with bare ports and a set number of interfaces
-	== Defined staticly 3 different bus interfaces, removed extra wrapper
-- Riscv-core:
+- riscv-core.sv:
-	-- N_EXT_PERF_COUNTERS = 0 => signal ext_perf_counters_i width is 0
+	- Parameter N_EXT_PERF_COUNTERS = 0 => signal ext_perf_counters_i boundaries are [-1:0] - IP-XACT port boundaries must be positive
-	-- Set signal width to 1, not connected
+	- Set default value to 1 which sets signal width to 1, not connected
-- Zero-riscy-core: zeroriscy_cs_registers
+- zero-riscy-core: zeroriscy_cs_registers
-	-- N_EXT_CNT = 0 => signal ext_counters_i width is 0
+	- Parameter N_EXT_CNT = 0 => signal ext_counters_i boundaries are [-1:0]
-	-- Set signal width to 1, not connected
+	- Set default value to 1 which sets signal width to 1, not connected
 - ifdefs
-	-- To be replaced with design configurations
+	- To be replaced with design configurations and isPresent attribute
-	-- Omitting for now
+- generate loops - IP-XACT cannot express n instances
-- generate loops replaced with static instances
+	- Replaced with static number of instances
-- hierarchical components with additional logic, usually muxes -- Split stray logic into new components located in directory rtl
+- hierarchical modules with additional logic, usually muxes -- Split stray(glue) logic into new components in directory rtl

 New RTL components split from stray logic in hierarchical files:
+- core_region_demux
+- csr_logic
+- csr_mux
+- mux_mem
+- spi_master_fsm
-- axi_mem_if_DP_mem_mux (check)
+- uart_registers
-- axi_mem_if_SP_mem_mux (check)
+- zero_riscy_registers